 TVS said that they have been inspired by Norton’s brand ethos, quality, loyal customer base and racing heritage for quite a while now.
 With the acquisition, TVS’ main goals include engaging with the brand’s loyal customer base, revitalizing Norton to their former glory and scaling up the production significantly.
 This strategy will see Norton retain their character as a premium boutique brand and will cater to premium customers primarily in developed markets.
 During the second part of the plan, they will also look to expand to developing countries.

 TVS were clear that they will not be responsible for any past liabilities Norton may have had and will begin operations with the goal of executing the 300-odd pending orders.
+However, they have clarified that they will do everything within reason to make sure that all the customers from the past, present and future do not lose faith in the Norton name.
 Norton have a 76-strong dealership network across 21 countries and TVS assured that they will use their global reach to expand this footprint in the future.

 As of now, Norton will manage their own research, development, engineering and manufacturing while making full use of TVS’ global supply chain.
 However, for news regarding the manufacture of Norton motorcycles or any parts outside the UK (including the Kinetic-Norton deal in India), we will have to wait until TVS make a detailed announcement.

 Sudharshan Venu also hinted that an electric motorcycle from Norton may be in the works.

 There is nothing planned specifically for India.
 It will be business as usual for TVS in India and no products or tech from Norton is expected to find its way into TVS portfolio anytime soon.
 The most realistic thing to look forward to at this juncture would be the arrival of Norton Motorcycles in India as part of their strategy to focus on developing markets after securing the developed ones.
 The Indian arrival is confirmed, of course.